-Responsibilities of the Responsible Entities for the Financial Report
+Responsibilities of the responsible entities for the Financial Report

-The Responsible Entities of the registered organisation are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Act 2012 and for such internal control as the responsible entities determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The responsible entities of the registered organisation are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Act 2012 and for sure internal control as the responsible entities determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the responsible entities are responsible for assessing the Grow's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Grow or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the responsible entities are responsible for assessing the entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the responsible entities either intend to liquidate the entity or to cease operations, or have no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing Grow's financial reporting process.
+Those charged with governance are responsible for overseeing the entity's financial reporting process.